MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-signing-overview.md

 - Using Kerberos instead of NTLMv2 is recommended so that your session key starts strong.
 - Don't connect to shares by using IP addresses or CNAME records, otherwise NTLM is used instead of Kerberos.
 We recommend using Kerberos.
 To learn more about alternatives to using CNAME records, see [Using Computer Name Aliases in place of DNS CNAME Records](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/using-computer-name-aliases-in-place-of-dns-cname-records/ba-p/259064).

 By default, domain controllers require SMB signing of anyone connecting to them, typically for SYSVOL and NETLOGON to get group policy and logon scripts.
 UNC Hardening from the client also requires signing when talking to those same two shares and goes further by requiring Kerberos.
 SMB signing is also automatically used as part of pre-authentication integrity to prevent downgrade attacks.
-See [SMB 3.1.1 Pre-authentication integrity in Windows 10](/archive/blogs/openspecification/smb-3-1-1-pre-authentication-integrity-in-windows-10?WT.mc_id=ITOPSTALK-blog-abartolo) for more information.
+For more information, see [SMB 3.1.1 Pre-authentication integrity in Windows 10](/archive/blogs/openspecification/smb-3-1-1-pre-authentication-integrity-in-windows-10?WT.mc_id=ITOPSTALK-blog-abartolo).

 ## Policy locations for SMB signing